 Two-Day Congressional Briefing Seminar

-Woods Institute’s four day off-the-shelf Congressional Briefing Seminar in Washington, DC is a comprehensive congressional training course crafted for natural resources and public lands federal agency employees.
+Woods Institute’s two day off-the-shelf Congressional Briefing Seminar in Washington, DC is a comprehensive congressional training course crafted for natural resources and public lands federal agency employees.
 Participants will have the opportunity to learn from experts on a broad range of interests that affect executive agencies concerned with the keeping of our federal lands.